 Supplemental maternity insurance is an important benefit for couples planning a pregnancy or trying to conceive.
 It fills huge gaps in medical plans for many couples with no waiting period or large deductible.
 And coverage is available in all fifty states.

-Supplemental insurance for maternity consists of policies that make cash payments directly to you rather than gynecologists, hospitals or other healthcare providers.
+Supplemental health insurance for maternity consists of policies that make cash payments directly to you rather than gynecologists, hospitals or other healthcare providers.

 Coverage for Pregnancy With No Waiting Period

 You can get supplemental maternity insurance with no waiting period or large deductible.
-This extra coverage works differently from traditional insurance plans which often must cope with open ended costs associated with high risk pregnancies and multiple birth.
+This extra coverage works differently from traditional plans which often must cope with open ended costs associated with high risk pregnancies and multiple birth.
 The only solution for the insurer is to impose stipulations that control their costs.
 Making you wait or pay a large amount out of your pocket is their approach.

-Supplemental insurance provides a better alternative.
+Supplemental health insurance provides a better alternative.
 The benefits you may receive are limited, so coverage can begin right away and you get first dollar benefits.
 Claim payments are made without you needing to satisfy a deductible.

 The policies do contain a nine month exclusion for normal delivery.
 While there is no waiting period, you have to purchase your policy before getting pregnant.
 Twelve percent of women deliver preterm.
 If you give birth within the exclusion period you may need to provide evidence for an abnormality in your pregnancy.
 It is much easier to simply give birth outside the exclusion period.